sparkfun/micropython-opencv/README.md

 | `dst = cv.Canny(src, 100, 200)` | 504ms |
 | `dst = cv.Canny(src, 100, 200, dst)` | 482ms |

-Another way to improve performance is to select the best hardware drivers for your setup.
-For example, the default SPI driver for the ST7789 is limited to the max SPI baudrate for the processor's SPI peripheral.
-That's 24MHz in the case of the RP2350, but another driver is provided that uses the PIO peripheral that runs at 75MHz, so displaying images can be ~3x faster (ignoring any required colorspace conversions).

-For users wanting maximum performance, it may be desireable to bypass the high-level functions of the display/camera drivers, and instead work directly with the buffer member variables and read/write functions.
-This can avoid computationally expensive colorspace conversions when reading and writing images if they're not needed, but this is for advanced users only.

 # Included OpenCV Functions

 Below is a list of all OpenCV functions included in the MicroPython port of OpenCV.
 This section follows OpenCV's module structure.

 Only the most useful OpenCV functions are included.
 The MicroPython environment is *extremely* limited, so many functions are omitted due to prohibitively high RAM and firmware size requirements.
 Other less useful functions have been omitted to reduce firmware size.
 If there are additional functions you'd like to be included, see [#Contributing](#Contributing).

 If you need help understanding how to use these functions, see the documentation link for each function.
 You can also check out [OpenCV's Python Tutorials](https://docs.opencv.org/4.11.0/d6/d00/tutorial_py_root.html) and other tutorials online for more educational experience.
-This repository is simply a port of OpenCV, so we do not document these functions or how to use them, except for deviations from standard Python OpenCV.
+This repository is simply a port of OpenCV, so we do not document these functions or how to use them, except for deviations from standard OpenCV.

 ## [`core`](https://docs.opencv.org/4.11.0/d0/de1/group__core.html)